LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_02.md

 # Start With a Solid Platform

-In this course, we will describe the different ways users can interact with Google Cloud Platform (GCP).
+In this module, we will describe the different ways users can interact with Google Cloud Platform (GCP).

 ## Learning Objectives